 At first, thisice buildup in the freezer needed melting every so often by unplugging the freezer for a few hours.

 Consequently, manufacturers introduced the defrost mechanism.Inside the freezer walls, they installed a heating coil –like the coils found in a toaster oven- that burns red-hot and melts any frost buildup.
 The small amount of excess water is drained into a tray underneath the refrigerator where it evaporates.

-There are three methods they used to turn on the defrost coil:
+There are three methods used to turn on the defrost coil:

 Method 1- Defrost Timers